timfox456/myresume/Tim-Fox-Resume.md

   * Used PyTorch (Deep Learning), HuggingFace and SentenceTransformers for transformation
   * Developed Python application to perform AI service wrapped with Flask web wrapper
   * Used dask, GPU, TPU for parallelization
+  * Interfaced with Relativity for E-discovery integration for AI component

 **Wake Forest BioTech** (Winston Salem, NC):
   **AI Consultant**:  01/2020 - Present